MartinBradbury/MEB-wildlife-photography/README.md

 # Wanted to do / improvements

-* Encorporate parallax scrolling on mobile devices.
+* Incorporate parallax scrolling on mobile devices.
 This feature is only functioning on desktop devices on my website.
 * Structured the gallery page differently and used div elements with the images being the background rather than li elements.
 This would have enabled more freedom in positioning and sizing each element for each device.
-* Encorporate lazy loading to ensure performance remains high on all devices and load time is not too great when more images are added.
+* Incorporate lazy loading to ensure performance remains high on all devices and load time is not too great when more images are added.
 * Create a 404 page so if users navigate incorrectly, they will get directed to the home page automatically.
 * Create a thankyou page for completing the contact form with a back button to return to the main site.
 * Improve performance on pages that have a lower score, namely the about and contact page.
 * Incorporate Java script into the gallery section to make it more interactive and display the images with more style.
 * Add a blog posting board for users to share thoughts and comments rather than directly to me using the contact form.
-* Add a calander feature to show where and when I will be taking photos.
+* Add a calender feature to show where and when I will be taking photos.
 * Adapt the site into a hiking / photography website.